-Try to encourage your child to apply

-entry requirements in case academic expectations are surpassed or not met.
+Try to encourage your child to apply for a range of courses with different entry requirements in case academic expectations are surpassed or not met.
 It is usually advised to apply for a mix of aspirational, realistic and safe university options.